Join us at the 2018 Youth Rally for the Planet

 What will the day look like?

 Busses drop students off at Montpelier High School.
-There will be a number of activities for students to engage in, such as making signs for the march, face painting, learning more about climate-related legislation, and participating in various art projects.
+There will be a number of activities for students to engage in, such as making signs for the march, face painting, and participating in various art projects.

-Vermont youth and their allies will march in a parade to the Statehouse lawn.
+Vermont youth and their allies march in solidarity to the Statehouse lawn.

-Listen to young performers and speakers share their thoughts on climate change and hear the Youth Lobby’s legislative demands.
+Students will listen to young performers and speakers share their thoughts on climate change.

 Note: We will be sharing suggestions to schools on how to publicize this event to students.
 We will also include a form schools can use to identify students who want to attend, and which students want to engage in discourse with their elected officials.